alvaral/algorithms-and-data-structures/behavioral_prep/solve_problems.md

 ### R - **Repeat the Question**

 - **Purpose**: Clarify the problem and ensure that you fully understand what is being asked.
 - **Action**: Restate the problem in your own words.
+Ask for examples if they are not given.
 Ask questions if something is unclear.
   - Example: "So, you're asking me to find the median of two sorted arrays, correct?
 Should I assume the arrays are of equal length, or can they differ?"

 ### E - **Examples**